 Phagocytes are a type of white blood cell that use phagocytosis to engulf bacteria, foreign particles, and dying cells to protect the body.
 They bind to pathogens and internalise them in a phagosome, which acidifies and fuses with lysosomes in order to destroy the contents.

 They are a key component of the innate immune system.
-There are three main groups of phagocytes: monocytes and macrophages, granulocytes, and dendritic cells, all of which have a slightly different function in the body.
+There are three main groups of phagocytes: monocytes and macrophages, dendritic cells and granulocytes, all of which have a slightly different function in the body.

 This article shall consider the different phagocytes present within the body, their structure, where they are located and clinical conditions that may result from their deficiency.

 Monocytes are a type of phagocyte found in the bloodstream.
 They circulate around the body, and when a tissue is infected or inflamed they may leave the bloodstream and enter the tissue.
 In the tissue, they differentiate into macrophages, which form the major resident population of phagocytes in normal tissues.